gristlabs/grist-help/help/limits.md

 ## Number of documents

-The number of documents is limited to 10 in free plans.
+On all plans, the number of documents is not limited.

-Paid plans allow unlimited documents.
 To prevent accidental abuse of the system by automation tools, team sites may be limited to 1000 documents.
 If you encounter such a limit for legitimate use, please contact support to increase it.

+Older free plans had a limit of ten documents.
+Learn more about [legacy limits.](#legacy-limits)

 ## Number of collaborators

-In free plans, each document may be shared with 2 other users, not counting the creator.
-The set of collaborators can be different for each document.
+For team sites on both the Free and Pro plan, there is no limit on the number of team members that may be added to the site.
+For team sites on the Pro plan, the number of team members determines the price.
+See our [pricing page](https://www.getgrist.com/pricing) for details.

-In paid plans, documents can be shared with everyone on your team, which are paid seats.
-Team members are added to your team site and may inherit access to workspaces or documents within that organization.
+Team members added to your team site may inherit access to workspaces or documents within that organization.
 Learn more about [team sharing](team-sharing.md#team-sharing).

-Included in the paid plan: You may share each document with 2 additional non-team users without incurring extra costs.
+On both personal and team sites, each document may be shared with up to 2 free guests who do not affect the plan price even on the Pro plan.

 ## Number of tables per document

-There is a limit of 500 on the number of tables allowed per document.
+There is a limit of 500 tables allowed per document.
 This is a soft limit.
 If you find yourself with a large number of tables, consider merging ones that have the same structure.
 For example, if you have a table for each product type, consider using a single table with the product type as an extra column.

-## Size of documents

-As a rule of thumb, Grist works best for documents under 100,000 rows.
+## Rows per document

+On the Free plan, documents have a limit of 5,000 rows.

+On the Pro plan, document may have up to 100,000 rows.
+This is a rule of thumb.
 The actual limit depends also on the number of tables, columns, and the average size of data in each cell.
 One way to estimate it is to measure the size of the data when it is in CSV format: the limit is around 20MB in this format.
 For example, a document with 200,000 rows and 12 numeric columns would reach that.

 Attachments are counted separately.
-Attachments plus data in a single document are limited to 1GB.
+Attachments plus data in a single document are limited to 1GB on all plans.

 ## Upload limits